-Russian Major Requirements for the Classes of 2014 and 2015.
-A major in Russian is available for the classes of 2014 and 2015.
+Russian Major Requirements for the Class of 2015.
+A major in Russian is available only for the Class of 2015.
 The department expects students majoring in Russian to have a broad exposure to Russian language and culture and strongly encourages majors to spend some portion of an academic year in Russia by the end of the junior year.

 To fulfill the major in Russian, students complete any ten courses.
 EUS 248 and PLTC 232 may be counted toward the major.
 Students may petition to have appropriate Short Term course(s) count toward the major.

 Students for whom Russian is the only major must complete a thesis, RUSS 457 or 458, which may count as one of the ten courses.
 Students may choose to pass a comprehensive examination based on their course work when Russian is one of two majors and they complete a thesis in the other major.